 Now the publisher has the copyright monopoly and is in a position to charge university libraries pretty much whatever they want.
 Why?
 Because the very faculty who gave the publisher this control is now demanding electronic access, via the library, to the journals.
 If faculty cannot access the journals in their field, they fall behind in the conversation; and if their colleagues face similar roadblocks to access, who will read their journal article and give them the citation numbers they need?

 Libraries did not create this problem and they cannot solve it.
 Only the copyright holders - the faculty authors - have any ability to break this cycle.
 That is what is meant by "Responsibly Managing Your Own Copyrights".

 It means learning about your rights and responsibilities with respect to copyright.
 Understanding when you are transferring some or all of it and what the consequences of your actions are for you and your university.
 It means reading your publication agreements and negotiating for reasonable language.
 The following pages will give you some alternatives to the standard clauses found in publication agreements as well as some contract addendums that might be of use.

-Finally, you are always welcome to contact Peggy Hoon, the Copyright Education Specialist, at Atkins Library, who can help you understand your agreements and options.
+Finally, you are always welcome to contact Peggy Hoon, the Scholarly Communications Librarian, at Atkins Library, who can help you understand your agreements and options.

 Libraries have long tried to raise awareness of the role scholar-authors play in the scholarly communication cycle: Here are a few of the dozens of sites: